Nightmare (Japanese band): Nightmare and Scums (2011–2016)

 After a countdown clock appeared on their website, Nightmare announced an unexpected live called Publish! at Shinkiba Studio Coast.
 However, because of the Sendai earthquake and tsunami on March 11, the show was postponed until March 30 and renamed Publish & Recover!.
 They also announced a new single would be released on May 18, titled "Vermilion" under Avex Entertainment.
 They started their Time Rewind to Zero tour on April 15, 2011.
 Their last show of the tour was on June 27 at Tokyo Kokusai Forum Hall A. On August 1, Nightmare played with Kishidan in a Battle of the Bands show to celebrate Kishidan's 10th anniversary.
 "Sleeper" was released as a single on September 7, as a collaboration with luxury jewellery brand GemCerey.
 Following the release of the single was a new tour called Zeppelin, where the band toured through Zepp live houses nationwide in Japan.
 For Halloween, Hitsugi participated in Hyde's Halloween Junky Orchestra along with several other musicians to produce the song "Halloween Party" and an untitled instrumental track.
 The single was released October 17, 2012 and followed by a short tour at Kobe World Memorial Hall.

 Their self-titled album Nightmare was released on November 23, 2011, following which, they began a three-month tour titled Nightmare Tour 2011–2012 Nightmarish Reality.
 After the tour, they released "Mimic" on February 29, 2012.
 In July and August 2012, Nightmare participated in a two-man tour with visual kei band Baroque in Natural Born Errors: Nightmare vs. Baroque.
 They also participated in Little.Hearts 4-year Anniversary show, My Little Hearts.
 Special Edition Vol.4 with several other visual kei bands.
 Their 24th single "Deus ex Machina" was released on November 28, 2012.

 On January 30, 2013, the band released a new album titled Scums.
 The album contained the singles "Mimic" and "Deus ex Machina" alongside 12 other songs.
 Following the release, they began a 19-show nationwide tour from February 10 titled Beautiful Scums.
 The tour ended on April 20, 2013 at Hibiya Kokaido theatre.
-Nightmare also had their very first overseas show at Anime Expo 2013 in Paris, France.
+Nightmare also had their first overseas show at Anime Expo 2013 in Paris, France.
 They performed alongside May'n, Una, and Urbangarde July 6 and had their solo show on July 7 along with a signing session.
 Their first overseas debut ended successfully.
 Their next single "Dizzy", released on August 21, 2013, marks their 10th anniversary since becoming a major label band.
 Alongside the single release, the band will also release a DVD and Blu-ray of their Beautiful Scums final at Nakano Sun Plaza with a tour documentary.

 The band abruptly announced an end-of-year hiatus on April 3, 2016, due to Yomi's functional dysphonia.